 The display itself replicates their natural habitat, being open air and providing maximum sunlight exposure.
 The enclosure has an abundance of tunnels, perching points and enrichment items for meerkats to play and forage.

-The curious family, who have lived together for several years at Melbourne Zoo were officially welcomed by the Honourable David Davis, MP, Minister for Health and Ageing and other distinguished guests over the weekend.
+The curious family, who have lived together for several years at Melbourne Zoo were officially welcomed by distinguished guests over the weekend.

 The enclosure is one of a number of community partnership programs that form part of the new Royal Children's Hospital Project.